 It’s important to keep up with everything you need to know before visiting the park to make sure you and your fellow adventurers have the best experience possible.

-The Bruce Peninsula is a special place with a rich natural and cultural heritage.
+The Bruce Peninsula is a special place rich with natural and cultural heritage.
 When you’re visiting, keep in mind that your community works hard to provide safe, enjoyable experiences for everybody while keeping it a special place for future generations.
-We want you to be part of our vision, we want your children to be part of our vision, so please be mindful when you’re exploring the peninsula.
+We want you to be part of our vision, we want your children to be part of our vision, so please be mindful when you’re exploring the Peninsula.

 Plan ahead to avoid disappointment